Iscah: Rabbinical interpretation

 Since Haran is described as the father of both Iscah and Milcah, Rabbinical scholars concluded that Iscah was another name or title for Sarai.
 This was formulated in the Targum Pseudo-Yonathan.
 Howard Schwartz explains:

 Rabbi Isaac commented "Iscah was Sarah, and why was she called Iscah?
 Because she foresaw the future by divine inspiration."
 Schwarz describes Iscah as an "extension of Sarah's personality beyond its normal bounds".

 Modern views

 Historian Savina J. Teubal takes the view that the name of Iscah was probably included in the text of Genesis because Iscah represented an important genealogy:

 Jessica

 The name "Jessica" comes from a character in Shakespeare's play The Merchant of Venice, the daughter of Shylock.
-Iscah was supposedly rendered "Jeska" in some English Bibles available in Shakespeare's day, although the Tyndale Bible has "Iisca" as does the Coverdale Bible, the Geneva Bible has "Iscah", and the earlier Wycliffe Bible has "Jescha".
+Iscah may have been rendered "Jeska" in some English Bibles available in Shakespeare's day.
+The Tyndale Bible has "Iisca" as does the Coverdale Bible, the Geneva Bible has "Iscah", and the earlier Wycliffe Bible has "Jescha".
 The Matthew Bible (1537) has "Iesca".